humdrum-tools/humdrum-documentation/tool/cents/index.md

 In the default operation, **cents** outputs non-pitch-related signifiers in addition to the cents value.
 For example, the `**pitch` token
-\"A5zzz\" will result in the output \"2100zzz\" \-- that is, after translating A5 to 2100 cents, the \"zzz\" signifiers are retained in the output.
+\"A5zzz\" will result in the output \"2100zzz\" &mdash; that is, after translating A5 to 2100 cents, the \"zzz\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
-However, in other situations, the result can prove confusing \-- especially, when the non-pitch-related signifiers are numbers.
-Consider the case of the `**kern` token \"8aa\"; after translating \`aa\' to 2100 cents, the non-pitch-related signifier \`8\' will also be output, hence the value 82100 \-- which will undoubtedly cause confusion.
+However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are numbers.
+Consider the case of the `**kern` token \"8aa\"; after translating \`aa\' to 2100 cents, the non-pitch-related signifier \`8\' will also be output, hence the value 82100 &mdash; which will undoubtedly cause confusion.
 The **-x** option is useful for eliminating non-pitch-related signifiers from the output.
 For most `**kern` inputs, the **-x** option is recommended.